 "I love the new sounds, I love the stories, the music was awesome and to see you all performing together down here again was spectacular.
 You are such gracious performers and my family and I thoroughly enjoyed every moment." -- Big Island Festival, Albert Lea MN

-Steve, Al and Rob,Tanglefoot's dynamic rhythm and harmony guys are back together again!
-They've added percussionist Beaker Granger.
+Steve, Al and Rob,Tanglefoot's dynamic rhythm and harmony guys, together with percussionist/singer/guitarist Beaker Granger are on the road again.
 Their first UK tour in May 2013 (without Beaker) was a wake-up call for Tanglefoot fans.
 Three people with enough on-stage energy for five and a huge variety of great songs.
 Their next tour in 2016 had the complete lineup, and the tour was fabulous.
 The four-piece configuration affords the four veteran performers the opportunity to stretch their wings, indulging in musical whims inside and outside the frame of their former band identity, creating a memorable experience of arresting music, stories, laughter and reminiscence.
 And whether it's an original song of Al's, or Steve's recollection of a Robert Plant version of an old Dylan tune, or Rob's incisive musical humour, all the trademark harmony, the chemistry, the enthusiasm, the impact of Tanglefoot ... is all there.
 So are some of the songs, but with lots of new songs and an expanded vision that you'll love.
 It's light and shade, irreverent and poignant, gentle as a whisper and rampantly energetic.
 All four of them have fabulous voices, so the harmonies are huge and stirring.
 They swap instruments at the drop of a hat, Steve and Beaker trading guitar and drums, or Steve and Al swapping bass and lead guitar.

 "They sing raucously and passionately with big stirring harmonies....at times with roaring vigour at others with sparse intensity, creating many moods...songs full of humour, pathos and love." - The Beat Magazine.